-But it’s important to make clear to your clients that, because these loans are secured and have lower legal priority than a conventional First Charge, they can carry higher interest rates in line with the bigger risk taken by lenders.
+But it’s important to make clear to your clients that, because these loans are secured and have lower legal priority than a conventional first charge, they do carry higher interest rates in line with the bigger risk taken by lenders.

 6. “What’s the paperwork like?”

-Because Second Charges are regulated under the same regime as First Charge mortgages, the paperwork requirements are fairly similar.
-There shouldn’t be much new or different that you need to learn, but they will have an application form and declaration form (which not all first charge lenders will have).
-But when Vantage is providing the advice to your client, we take responsibility for getting the compliance right.
-So that’s a weight off your shoulders.
+Because second charges are regulated under the same regime as first charge mortgages, the paperwork requirements are fairly similar.
+There shouldn’t be much new or different you need to learn, though there will be an application form and declaration form to complete (which not all first charge lenders will have).
+But when Vantage is providing the advice to your client, we’ll take responsibility for getting the compliance right.
+So that’s a weight off your shoulders..

 For more information on Second Charge mortgages, give us a call on 01753 883 195 or send us an email

 We’re delighted to announce that we have partnered with the mortgage network Mortgage Intelligence and their Club, Next Intelligence.

 This partnership means that intermediaries – from both the network and club – will have access to all our services and expertise in the specialist lending market.
 We’ll support them and their clients with:

 - Bridging loans

 Mortgage Intelligence are a mortgage and insurance network and club that has supported brokers for over 20 years.
 They are committed to providing an award-winning service and support to all their members.
 They’ve built their service model on the insight that brokers want more than a ‘one size fits all’ approach, meaning members receive a more personalised service.

 It’s for this reason we believe we’ll be the perfect fit for their intermediaries.
 Our whole ethos at Vantage Finance is built on focussing on our core values of efficiency, communication, expertise and determination.